 12. He has a tough time understanding math language and coming up with a plan to solve a math problem.

 13. He has trouble keeping score in sports games and gym activities.

-14. He has difficulty figuring out the total cost of things and often runs out of money on his lunch account.
+14. He has difficulty figuring out the total cost of things and often doesn’t understand the dos and donts of money smarts.

 In high school…antoniodiaz/Shutterstock